 I changed my mind about the top plant.
 The red-leaved peperomia is much better than the green spikey guy I had up there at first.

 The wood is live-edge alder that we picked out and had finished at Salvage Works (they were great to work with, and did a wonderful job).
-To hang these shelves we used these Dolle Strongfix floating shelf brackets.
+To hang these live-edge floating shelves we used these Dolle Strongfix floating shelf brackets.
 I used three per shelf, attached to studs in the wall, and they seem like they’ll be plenty sturdy.
 The tricky part was drilling the holes in the walls and the shelves.
 I had to buy a corded drill (this one by Ridgid), because my cordless one wasn’t up to the task.
 And even with the powerful drill (Steven compared me to Tim Taylor when I admired its power a little too much), I did make the motor smoke when I drilled too far into the wood without emptying out the wood shavings.
 We let the motor cool down overnight, got the drill bit unstuck by turning it by hand with pliers, and finished drilling the next morning.

 Our kitchen remodel is this close to being done.
 We’ve painted the walls and cabinets, replaced the hardware, added open shelving, and refinished our floors.
 So why aren’t we finished?
 Well, because of a little detail I cropped out.
 The mouldings, or lack thereof.